decentralized-identity/bbs-signature/draft-bbs-signatures.md

 - generator\_seed: The seed used to determine the generator points which form part of the public parameters used by the BBS signature scheme.
 Note there are multiple possible scopes for this seed, including: a globally shared seed (where the resulting message generators are common across all BBS signatures); a signer specific seed (where the message generators are specific to a signer); and a signature specific seed (where the message generators are specific per signature).
 The ciphersuite MUST define this seed OR how to compute it as a pre-cursor operation to any others.

-- hash\_to\_curve\_g1:
-A cryptographic hash function that takes as an arbitrary octet string input and returns a point in G1 as defined in [@!I-D.irtf-cfrg-hash-to-curve].

 ## BLS12-381 Ciphersuite

 The following ciphersuite is based on the BLS12-381 elliptic curve defined in Section 4.2.1 of [@!I-D.irtf-cfrg-pairing-friendly-curves].
 The targeted security level of the suite in bits is `k = 128`.
 The ciphersuite makes use of an extendable output function, and most specifically of SHAKE-256, as defined in Section 6.2 of [@!SHA3].
 It also uses the hash-to-curve suite defined by this document in [Appendix A.1](#bls12-381-hashtocurve-definition-using-shake-256), which also makes use of the SHAKE-256 function.